 A stroll through Bowen's Wharf in downtown Newport will land you at The Wharf Southern Kitchen where southern-style cuisine is served up with New England ingredients.
 Think: fried oyster po-boys and seafood jambalaya.
 Their patio area is outfitted with heaters and vinyl siding for outdoor dining well into the chillier months.

 Johnny's is located on the historic grounds once owned by John Clarke, the founder of Newport.
-Part of the Atlantic Resort in Middletown, the restaurant is an homage to the iconic beachfront restaurant that was opened in 1938 at the Atlantic Beach Club.
+Part of the Wyndham Newport Hotel in Middletown, the restaurant is an homage to the iconic beachfront restaurant that was opened in 1938 at the Atlantic Beach Club.
 The menu is eclectic with offerings ranging from seafood to pasta and sandwiches, and their outdoor patio comes equipped with scenic views of the reservoir.

 15 Point Road in Portsmouth is known for upscale menu items (think: pesto crusted salmon and cajun pan-seared native swordfish) in a casual setting.
 Their menu is largely influenced by local offerings and their expanded front and back patio overlooks the Sakonnet River making for a serene experience.

-Dinner at Simpatico conjures notions of dining in an extravagantly ornate tree house.
-String lights and ethereal white linens drape from greenery-adorned pergolas and lush trees outside while intricate light fixtures and elaborate decor line the interior of this gem in Jamestown.
-Each of its seven different areas offers up a different experience, each whimsical in their own way.
+Dinner at Simpatico conjures the feeling of dining in an elaborate tree house.
+String lights and ethereal white linens drape from greenery-adorned pergolas and lush trees outside while intricate light fixtures and electic decor line the interior of this gem in Jamestown.
+Each of its seven different areas offers up a different experience, each whimsical in their own right.

 Named among the most scenic restaurants in the country by OpenTable, Boat House in Tiverton combines all the best things about New England into one fine dining experience: fresh seafood, an ocean breeze and nautical charm.
 Savor fresh, local seafood along the Sakonnet River.